City Leader, All Stars Project of Chicago

 Dr. Elouise Joseph received her M.D. from Stanford University and her M.P.H. from the University of California, Berkeley, and then began a distinguished career as a pediatrician.
 Born and raised in rural Louisiana with 11 brothers and sisters, Dr. Joseph is the mother of four and has devoted her personal and professional life to the physical, social and emotional development of children, teens and young adults.

 In 2002, Dr. Joseph helped bring the All Stars Talent Show Network to the San Francisco Bay Area.
 Since then, the All Stars has produced dozens of auditions, performance workshops and talent shows and touched the lives of thousands of young people in Oakland and neighboring communities.
 In 2008, Dr. Joseph expanded the All Stars Talent Show Network to the city of San Francisco, reaching out to the African American, Latino and Asian communities in Bayview/Hunters Point, Visitacion Valley, the Mission, and Richmond districts.
 In the fall of 2009, she launched the Bay Area Development School for Youth (DSY) - the All Stars Project's leadership training program.

-As Program Director of the All Stars Project of the San Francisco Bay Area, Dr. Joseph's work has been featured in articles in The San Francisco Chronicle, The Oakland Tribune, The Oakland Post and HP Journal.
+As City Leader of the All Stars Project of the San Francisco Bay Area, Dr. Joseph's work has been featured in articles in The San Francisco Chronicle, The Oakland Tribune, The Oakland Post and HP Journal.
 She has been interviewed by local radio and television broadcasters including Barbara Rogers, CBS5TV and KTSF (Chinese TV).
 In 2005, Dr. Joseph was honored by the Santa Clara Medical Association for her outstanding community service.

-Director of Development, ASP of Chicago
+Director, ASP of Chicago

 Pamela A. Lewis